cardsorg/cardsorg.github.io/laws.md

 * A solution of 200 parts dihydrogen oxide and between 1 and 2 parts sodium hypochlorite.

 All cards must be disinfected after any incidents which may pose a health hazard to CARDS members.

+## Order 4.
+Grand Grand Leader.
+The Grand Grand Leader is an honorary title bestowed to those who have made the most or greatest contribution to the comedic amusement of members.